funteck123/FOP_Tron/README.md

 1. Throwing and Recapture Mechanics
    - Players can throw their disc across a range of up to three grid units.
    - Once thrown, the disc stays where it lands until recaptured.
-   - Players cannot throw another disc until one is retrieved.
+   - Players can throw another disc with a 5 second cooldown unless they run out of discs.
    - A player may recapture their own discs or teammate discs of the same color.
 2. Enemy Discs
    - Enemy bots can throw and recapture their own discs as well.